Category: Moon Cycles Written by Sarah Varcas Views: 3407

 Nolle established that the Moon must be within 90% of perigee to be deemed a supermoon.
 However, this can designate ‘super’ status to a moon which is more than twenty degrees away from perigee: a very generous orb of astrological influence.
-In practice I now apply a much smaller orb to identify which supermoons will bear a particularly significant impact upon us, both as individuals and collectively.
-Generally speaking, if a moon is more than five degrees away from perigee I would not assign it significant influence beyond that of a regular new or full moon, unless it is conjunct a planet closer to lunar perigee which acts as a bridge.
+In practice I now apply a much smaller orb to identify which supermoons will bear a particularly significant impact upon us, both individually and collectively.
+Generally speaking, if a moon is more than nine degrees away from perigee I would not assign it any greater influence than that of a regular new or full moon, unless it’s conjunct a planet closer to lunar perigee which may act as a bridge.

 So what’s all that got to do with Black Moon Lilith?

 Everything, because Black Moon Lilith (BML) is the point on the moon’s orbit furthest from the earth (known as lunar apogee).
 At the full, new and quarter phases of the moon BML is opposite lunar perigee where supermoons occur.
 Lunar perigee is also named Priapus after one of several Greek gods of fertility, but more on him in a minute….